How Pros Select Bull Put Spread Strikes For Monthly Income

 Podcast Transcript: Bull Put Spread Strike Selection — Delta, Support & Volatility

 Below is the full transcript of the podcast episode, included for accessibility and for traders who prefer reading over listening.
-This transcript also helps highlight the systematic strike-selection logic behind the Monthly Trend SPX bull put spread strategy.
+This transcript also highlights the systematic strike-selection logic behind the Monthly Trend SPX bull put spread strategy.

 Your short strike determines:

-So before we even talk credit or expiration, we need a rule set that consistently selects the safest, highest-probability short strike.
+So before we even talk credit or expiration, we need a rule set that consistently selects the safest, highest-probability short strike for the current market.

 • 0.20 Delta (Safer Zone) — Best for income-focused traders or uncertain markets.
-Roughly 80% chance of the option expiring worthless.
+Roughly 80% chance of the option expiring worthless, more distance from price, less stress.

 • 0.50 Delta (Balanced / Directional) — At-the-money area with a 50/50 outcome.
-You’re expressing a strong bullish view and taking more directional risk.
+You’re expressing a stronger bullish view and accepting more price risk in exchange for higher credit.

-• 0.80 Delta (Aggressive) — Deep in-the-money territory for puts, with most of the move already priced in.
-Premium is large, but risk and stress are higher.
-I treat this range as a tactical tool.
+• 0.80 Delta (Aggressive / Tactical) — Deep in-the-money territory for puts, with most of the move already priced in.
+Premium is large, but risk and emotional pressure are higher.
+I treat this range as a tactical tool only.

 Let’s assume SPX is trading at 6,800: